 System > File Management > External Monitor Program File List

-If this is your case, the previous template can be modified so the JAVA_HOME variable points to a Java 1.8 installation.
+Hence, for installations of Denodo Platform 7.0 or Denodo Platform 8.0, the previous template can be modified so the JAVA_HOME variable points to a Java 1.8 installation.

 Tuning the script for Java 1.8

 Dynamic Ratio load balancing is a special load balancing mode for which the BigIP system actively polls pool members and assigns a weight value to each individual member based on a set of default or user-defined threshold values.
 The weight assigned to an individual pool member determines how much traffic the pool member receives.
 The higher the value of the weight, the more traffic is directed to the pool member and the lower the value, the less traffic is directed to the pool member.
 The weights assigned to the pool members are dynamic and can change with each polling cycle that the snmp_dca or the snmp_dca_base monitors perform.

 The configuration of the dynamic ratio strategy in BigIP F5 requires several steps:

 In the following sections you can find the details for each one of these steps.
 More information on this balancing strategy can also be found here: